aaronyeeio/WM8960-Audio-HAT/README.md

 # WM8960 Audio HAT

-The drivers of [WM8960 Audio HAT] for Raspberry Pi.
+The drivers of [WM8960 Audio HAT] for Radxa RK356x (only tested on ZERO 3).

 http://www.waveshare.net/shop/WM8960-Audio-HAT.htm